n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 ACL_Fields=SV_ACLString
 ```

 In the last block you can define the "Searchable\_PDF\_Name".
-That will be the name if the document in IDM.
+That will be the name of the document in IDM.

 It can be a single field name or a concatenation of different fields.
 For example: